SwapLabsInc/satflow-mm/README.md

 ## Notes

-- This is a starter implementation.
-Security-hardened logic for handling private keys in production has not been included
 - Always confirm your transactions on test environment or small amounts first to ensure correctness
 - For advanced features (like multi-collection or multi-marketplace), you can expand the logic in `src/index.js`